title

 Peoples and Empires in South Central Africa

-Some scholars theorize that Bantu speaking people had moved south from around the Benue River in western Africa into south-central Africa.
-By the 900s, the pastoral and Hamitic speaking Tutsi were migrating southward, into east-central Africa, to Rwanda, near Ukerewe, in centuries to come to be known as Lake Victoria.
+By the 900s CE it was the pastoral and Hamitic speaking Tutsi who were migrating southward, into east-central Africa, to Rwanda, near Ukerewe (in centuries to come to be known as Lake Victoria).
 There, it is said, the Tutsi introduced cattle raising, iron-working, new crops, kingship and caste divisions.
 The people whom the Tutsi overran were Bantu speakers – the Hutu – and the Tutsi made vassals of some of the Hutu, giving them cattle in exchange for services and loyalty.

-In some of the more remote parts of south-central Africa were villages that were still egalitarian, but in the more densely populated areas monarchs had arisen.
+Into the 1300s, in some of the more remote parts of south-central Africa were villages that were still egalitarian, but in the more densely populated areas monarchs had arisen.
 These monarchs associated their rule with spirits, and their rule was supported by rituals and priests not totally removed from sorcery, divination, healing and fertility rites.
 And those supporting monarchical rule believed in the sacredness of lineage and royal blood of their monarchs.
 A monarch had underlings who advised him and went with him in his visits to the villages where he claimed rule.
-He had the keepers of emblems, a military chief and warriors to support his rule.
+The monarch had a keeper of emblems, a military chief and warriors to support his rule.
 He had slaves.
-And from his subjects the monarch received taxes with which to maintain his operation and to buy what he needed to maintain what he considered an appropriate lifestyle.
+From his subjects the monarch received taxes with which to maintain his operation and to buy what he needed to maintain what he considered an appropriate lifestyle.